ethereum/EIP-Bot/README.md

 3. Avoid abstraction
 4. Use [enums](https://www.sohamkamani.com/javascript/enums/) as much as possible

-## Explanations of Style Guidenlines
+## Explanations of Style Guidelines

 A couple things to keep in mind if you end up making changes to this